jescrich/ms-utilities-dictionary/README.md

 - Matcher consider all substrings lengths as a possible english words, starting from a minimun length of 2.
 - Matcher has a strategy pattern, that has only one implemented which is PermutationMatcherStrategy
 - Matcher eventually can use different strategies that can be more performant but is out of the scope of the exercise.
+- Dictionary could be multilingual easily, but is out of the scope of the given excersise

 ### Design